tomseeber/training_demo_sql/README.md

 # Learning Objectives

-* WHY SQL
+* Understanding the why learn SQL
-    52.9% of data analyst job postings
-    VAST AMOUNT OF SYSTEMS USE SQL
 * Utilize select statements
     * choosing columns
+    * calculated columns
 * Utilize where clauses
     * Filtering rows
-* Utilize inner join to create a subtable
+* Utilize inner join
+* Basic Sorting through order by
-* Group By
+* Group By and having
 * Aggregation and questions.
     * Count
     * Min
     * Max
     * Average
-    * BASIC CALCULATIONS

 # Making it Real

+Try to answer the following questions?

 * Who is the oldest person getting getting treatments?
 * Who is the youngest person getting treatments?
+* How many appointments did the oldest person have?